Coordinator: Glenn Walsh

 It was well put many years ago when St. Irenaeus brilliantly declared ‘The glory of God is a man fully alive; and the life of man consists in beholding God.’
 We gaze on God, we receive his life.

 Worship as the Bible clearly demonstrates is not simply something that happens on a Sunday, still less when we sing a few songs together.
-Worship is our grateful response to God for all he has done for us.
+Worship is not a warm up, its the real thing! and often where God does his stuff.
+It is also our grateful response to God for all he has done for us.
 “So here’s what I want you to do, God helping you: Take your everyday, ordinary life – your sleeping, eating, going-to-work and walking-around life – and place it before God as an offering” (Romans 12:1, THE MESSAGE)

 When we gather on a Sunday, we come to worship in song, to pray, to listen to the Bible read and taught, to learn, to share, to grow.
 Our desire is that we encounter the living God and leave changed in some way by that encounter.